 Why is this important?

-There are eight different blood types that can be categorized into four groups based on their antigens: A, B, AB, and O. Antigens are molecules that act as a defense mechanism of the body.
+Eight different blood types can be categorized into four groups based on their antigens: A, B, AB, and O. Antigens are molecules that act as a defense mechanism of the body.
 It can detect the presence of foreign objects and help produce antibodies to fight the foreign object.
 An individual with type-A blood has type-A antigen and will produce antibodies against the type-B antigen.
 The antibodies produced can cause life-threating immune reactions in the host body.
-However, type-O blood has no antigen and therefore can safely be transfused without any risk of reactions.
+However, type-O blood has no antigen.
+Therefore it can safely be transfused without any risk of reactions.

 Dr. Stephen Withers and his team of researchers at the University of British Columbia were able to find an enzyme that can safely remove the antigens from different blood types.
 Once the antigens are removed, they are essentially identical to type-O blood and safe for a wider range of people.